-If your dog has to take anti-anxiety medication, they may suffer from some of the following adverse effects:
+If your dog has to take anti-anxiety medication, they may suffer from some a bunch of adverse effects.

-If your dog suffers from these symptoms or doesn’t respond to medication, you may want to consider trying CBD.
+If your dog suffers from things like nausea, loss of appetite, drowsiness, or doesn’t respond to medication, you may want to consider trying CBD.

 There’s a great review of CBD and its role as an anti-anxiety medication published in the Neurotherapeutics journal.